Clickwrap Licence Agreement

 8.1 You acknowledge that:

-(a) the Application and the Documentation have been prepared for use in Australia and may not be suitable for use in any other country – for example, they may not be consistent with the laws of another country; and.
+(a) the Application and the Documentation have been prepared for use in Australia and may not be suitable for use in any other country – for example, the Application and/or Documentation may not be consistent with the laws of another country;

 9. Limitation of liability

 9.1 You may have rights under the Competition and Consumer Act 2010(Cth), including under consumer guarantees set out in that legislation.
 Except as set out in clause 9.2, these terms do not restrict any liability coreplus may have under that legislation.